 the metal content.
 The high spatial resolution of ALMA (~30 km in the

-heterogeneity.
+the surface of these ~200 km objects.
 The figure at the left shows thermal emission images of

 the asteroid (16) Psyche at two points in its rotation; the circle at